 I think we get to choose today.

-Otherwise, he wouldn't have gone on Howard Stern show.
+Otherwise, he wouldn't have gone on Howard Stern Show.

-You know, it's fairly obvious because he he didn't lead the lifestyle of the typical politician that does all the right things.
+You know, it's fairly obvious because he didn't lead the lifestyle of the typical politician that does all the right things.

 But in a way, it's always been refreshing to me because over the years that I've studied and watched these politicians, they're just the opposite of Trump.

-He wears them on his sleeve, but behind the scenes, he's he's actually a better person, which I think was what motivated him to run, which is, you know, it's just not politics.
+He wears them on his sleeve, but behind the scenes, he's actually a better person, which I think was what motivated him to run, which is, you know, it's just not politics.

 Take from that what you will.